CheckPointSW/teapi/python/README.md

 ## JWT usage

 For JWT authenticated clients, in order to scan a file/folder with automatic token generation, instead of the --api-key argument, you need to provide --client-id argument.
-For simplicity this request generated the token for each request.
+For simplicity this command generates new token for each request.
 The token is valid for 30 minutes and you should keep it for further requests.

 ~~~~